 8. Aim for Efficiency

-Do you have too many cups, glasses, dishes and it’s getting hard to choose the right one?
+Do you have too many cups, glasses, and dishes?
+It’s getting hard to choose the right one, right?
 Do you spend an awful amount of time searching for your favorite t-shirt each morning?
 Do you have too much home decoration and you need one full day to clean the dust from these items?

 The things we own are tools for achieving different things but they should only help us reach a goal, not waste our time.

 For example, you need a cup to prepare a coffee so you can wake up and be more productive.
 The cup itself doesn’t quite matter.
 The important thing is the effect of the coffee.
 In most of the cases, even the coffee brand won’t matter.
 The drinking coffee act is helping on a subconscious level.